vcarnero/Learn_command_line_exercises/chapter_4/Readme.md

-Can you make a temp directory? mkdir temp dir
+Can you make a temp directory? mkdir temp
+Can you make a log directory in your class directory? mkdir class/log